layer-3/clearsync/docs/commit_practives.md

 ### Description

 The description is a brief summary of the changes made in the commit.
-It should be clear, concise, and written in the imperative mood.
+It should be clear, concise, and written in the imperative style.
+The imperative style is used to describe _what would happend if the commit is applied to the codebase_.

 The type, scope and description can not exceed 50 charecters.
 Therefore, the description should be short and to the point.